peter-power-594/WordpressMarkupMarkdown/readme.txt

 = What's the deal with the beta interface? =

 The default editor is based on EasyMDE so you can write in markdown and use Wordpress feature at the same time.
 The side panel preview mode has been fixed since 3.0.
 The beta interface is based on SummerNote, a jQuery WYSIWYG Engine. _The beta interface has been removed since 3.0 and will be available as a separate addon._ It's a custom version so you can get a live rendering when typing your content or adding medias.
 It's not perfect, it's still working well but for now you will have to modify the code on your own (builder or database) if something goes wrong.
-To find you more check my article here: https://www.markup-markdown.com/blog/wordpress-plugins/dynamic-input-method-markdown/
+To find out more check my article here: https://www.markup-markdown.com/blog/wordpress-plugins/dynamic-input-method-markdown/

 = Accessibility =